The Coca-Cola Company

-The Coca-Cola Company is an American multinational corporation founded in 1892, best known as the producer of Coca-Cola.
-The drink industry company also manufactures, sells, and markets other non-alcoholic beverage concentrates and syrups, and alcoholic beverages.
-The company's stock is listed on the NYSE and is part of the DJIA and the S&P 500 and S&P 100 indexes.
+The Coca-Cola Company is an American multinational corporation founded in 1892 headquartered in Atlanta, Georgia.
+It manufactures, sells and markets soft drinks including Coca-Cola, other non-alcoholic beverage concentrates and syrups, and alcoholic beverages.
+Its stock is listed on the New York Stock Exchange and is a component of the DJIA and the S&P 500 and S&P 100 indices.

-The soft drink was developed in 1886 by pharmacist John Stith Pemberton.
-At the time it was introduced, the product contained cocaine from coca leaves and caffeine from kola nuts which together acted as a stimulant.
+Coca-Cola was developed in 1886 by pharmacist John Stith Pemberton.
+At the time it was introduced, the product contained the stimulants cocaine from coca leaves and caffeine from kola nuts which together acted synergistically.
 The coca and the kola are the source of the product name, and led to Coca-Cola's promotion as a "healthy tonic".
 Pemberton had been severely wounded in the American Civil War, and had become addicted to the pain medication morphine.
-He developed the beverage as a patent medicine in an effort to control his addiction.
+At the time, cocaine was being promoted as a "cure" for opioid addiction, so he developed the beverage as a patent medicine in an effort to control his addiction.